bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 This makes prototypes... well, just prototypes!

 Nevertheless a lot of successful applications are unreliable.
-And still [successful][15].
+And still
+<a href="http://upload.wikimedia.org/wikipedia/en/d/de/Failwhale.png" target="_blank">successful</a>.
 This happens because reliability is just a feature like any other.

-What make an unhandled exception critical is the trust that the user has in the application.
-If he truly rely on the application for its own business, he will pay for reliability, otherwise he will not.
+What makes an unhandled exception critical is the trust that the user has in the application.
+If he truly relies on the application for its own business, he will pay for reliability, otherwise he will not.

 In a nutshell
 -------------
-All this analysis lead me to this conclusions:
+All this analysis led me to these conclusions:
 * every single computation can fail
-* every computation becomes reliable when we include failures among its responses
+* every computation becomes reliable when we include the failures among its normal responses
 * exceptions are just one way to express such failures (with a nice syntax that helps us to focus on the successful code path that we all love)
 * hiding exceptional conditions that can occur is always an expensive **API design bug**